Advertisement

 RUSTIC CHOCOLATE

-In positive terms, “rustic” chocolate refers to a pre-industrial style of chocolate, before conching was invented.
+In positive terms, “rustic” chocolate refers to a pre-industrial style of chocolate, made before conching was invented.
 Beans were minimally processed and less refined sugar was used.
 The texture was rougher and crunchier.
 Today artisans like Italy’s Claudio Corallo choose to make chocolate in the old style.
 However, chocolate that was not intended to be made in such fashion, but which has an inferior texture and mouthfeel, can be termed “rustic.”

 Continue To Next Page: Terms With S